xiaodick96/arrivo_test/README.md

 3. Node Js
 4. HBS

-**Before Run the project, you should run npm i to install the modules first, so only make sure the project can work.**
+- **Before Run the project, you should run npm i to install the modules first, so only make sure the project can work.**
+- **Make Sure your .env file need to add auth0 Issuer Base Url, client id, Base Url and Secret**
+- **Make Sure your .env file need to add billplz api key**
+- **Make Sure your .env file need to add db host, port, user, pasword, database**

 Serverless will launch the lambda.js to run the project.